Use your Cricut machine to create fun t-shirts, mugs, and tote bags using this set of Cat Themed SVG files!

 I’m excited to be adding another set of free Cricut SVG files to our Cricut Library!
 For this month’s files, I thought it would be fun to design a line of Cat themed SVG files to coordinate with my new fabric line Chloe & Friends.

 Chloe & Friends is my newest fabric line that I designed for Riley Blake Designs.
-The line was inspired by my daughter’s cat that she had when she was 3 named Chloe.
-She named the cat after Madeline’s (the literary characters) friend so I gave the line a bit of a “French flair”.
+The cat, my daughter, had when she was 3 named was named Chloe.
+She named the cat after Madeline’s (the literary characters) friend, so I gave the line a bit of a “French flair.”

 There are four Cat SVG files in the library.
-Keep reading to find out how to download them.
-Let’s chat a bit about the files.
+Please keep reading to find out how to get them.
+First, let’s chat a bit about the files.

 Recommended Cricut Supplies:

 - Cricut Machine Explore 2 or later – I use a Maker